 Jean Keller, Ph.D.

-I still consider myself more of a student of philosophy than a teacher of it, and I enjoy exploring with my students a wide range of issues and topics ranging from ethical and political theory, to feminism, racism, ethics of the family and of the environment.
-Ethics is the thread that ties together my disparate interests-I'm keenly interested in that most basic philosophical question of how should we live together.
+I still consider myself more of a student of philosophy than a teacher of it, and I enjoy exploring with my students a wide range of issues and topics ranging from ethics, to feminist philosophy and gender studies, to racism, ethics of the family and, most recently, topics related to social justice, mindfulness, and embodiment.
+(My interests are always evolving!)
+Ethics is the thread that ties together my disparate interests--I'm keenly interested in that most basic philosophical question of how should we live together.

 My professional writing has always been grounded in my life experiences and has primarily focused on the ethics of interpersonal relationships.
 I've published articles on friendship, autonomy, motherhood, adoption, care ethics, and teaching men's studies.
-Most recently I've been working on a series of essays exploring Sara Ruddick's landmark book, Maternal Thinking, from the perspective of adoption, to see what this perspective can tell us about the goals of maternal practice.
+Currently, I’m working on a book manuscript entitled When Your Heart Walks Outside Yourself: A Virtue Theory of Parenting.

 Research & Teaching Interests: Ethics, Feminist Philosophy, Ethics and the Family, Adoption